 Dean Stephens’ quirky take on Cedar Springs is titled “Home is where the heart is.”
 If you look closely, you can see he lists many of the businesses in Cedar Springs.

 The Red Flannel Festival is holding its own version of ArtPrize here in Cedar Springs.
-The Red Flannel Art Review opened Labor Day, with 21 businesses featuring 22 artists.
+The Red Flannel Art Review opened earlier this week, with 19 Cedar Springs businesses featuring 19 artists.

-Residents will determine the winner by their vote, and they are being asked to vote only once.
-Voting will end on Wednesday, September 18, and winners will be announced September 23 at 6:30 p.m. at the Barn, at the corner of Main and Cherry Streets.
+Residents will determine the winner by their vote.
+Voting will end on Wednesday, September 18, at 5 p.m. and winners will be announced September 23 at 6:30 p.m. at the Barn, at the corner of Main and Cherry Streets.

-Look for the art review symbol (a paint palette and paintbrush) or sign displayed in a window to see who might be featuring a piece of art, or go to redflannelfestival.org for a complete listing of the businesses and artists.
+Look for the art review symbol (a paint palette and paintbrush) or sign displayed in a window to see who might be featuring a piece of art, or pick up a Red Flannel brochure for a complete listing of the businesses and artists.
 Brochures are located at various businesses around town and on the website at redflannelfestival.org.